EDCD/EDDN/docs/Contributing.md

 #### Schema file requirements

 1. The file **MUST** actually be valid JSON, without any special extensions (so no comments).
+Remember that JSON does **not** allow for a trailing comma on the last entry of an array or dictionary.
 2. The file **MUST** comply with the relevant JSON Schema definition.
 3. The file **MUST** actually load using Python's `simplejson` module, as this is what the Gateway code uses.
+The script `contrib/test-schema.py` will check both this and that the validation code doesn't choke on it.
 4. All new Schemas **MUST** comply with all requirements outlined in the [general Schemas documentation](https://github.com/EDCD/EDDN/blob/live/schemas/README-EDDN-schemas.md).
+   If you have a good reason why your new Schema can't and shouldn't comply with any such then consensus will need to be achieved on changing those requirements and/or allowing the exception.
 5. If the data source is a game Journal event then you **MUST** include the `event` key and its value as in the source data.
-This might seem redundant when we mandate a separate schema for any newly handled Journal event, but it does no harm and might make data handling for Listeners easier, i.e. they can just pass all "oh, that's from Journal data" messages through the same initial handling.
+This might seem redundant when we mandate a separate Schema for any newly handled Journal event, but it does no harm and might make data handling for Listeners easier, i.e. they can just pass all "oh, that's from Journal data" messages through the same initial handling.